newfies-dialer/newfies-dialer/docs/source/faq.rst

 In less economically developed countries, Internet is often limited, but there is usually comprehensive mobile phone coverage.
 Freedomfone uses Newfies-Dialer to dial up people’s phones and offer health information on Cholera, Malaria and so many other avoidable health issues in the third world, which may be alleviated by education.
 Newfies-Dialer was so named after the Newfoundland Dog nicknamed Newfies and used by sea rescue services around the world.

-How does the tag substitution works with the TTS engine?
+How does the tag substitution work with the TTS engine?
 --------------------------------------------------------

 **Answer:** .